w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <section>
 #### Handling integrity violations

-The user agent MUST refuse to render or execute resources that fail an integrity check <em>and</em> MUST return a network error, as described in [Modifications to Fetch][].
+The user agent MUST refuse to render or execute responses that fail an integrity check <em>and</em> MUST return a network error, as described in [Modifications to Fetch][].